Datronizer/sheridan-vault/concepts/math/Truth tables.md

 Then the SOP of the function $F(x,y,z) = (x + z) \cdot y = xyz + xy \sim z + \sim x yz$.
 And they are called **logically equivalent statements**.
 # Definitions
 ## Logical equivalence
 Two functions are considered logically equivalent **if and only if** their literals are the same on the truth table.
-The best example is through [[concepts/math/Boolean Algebra#Boolean Algebra Laws and Theorems|DeMorgan's Law]].
+The best example is through [[Boolean Algebra#Boolean Algebra Laws and Theorems|DeMorgan's Law]].
 We can see that the LHS is equivalent to the RHS.
 Thus they are logically equivalent.
 ## Tautology
 If a statement yields true for all possible truth values of its compound variables, it is a **tautology**.
 Example: $P + \sim P$ is a tautology because it yields true no matter what its variables' values are.